 On August 28, after a 14-hour workday, Johnson affixed a fresh carnation to his lapel and traveled to National Airport to personally welcome Proxmire.
 Returning to the Chamber with his prize in tow, he asked unanimous consent that the oath of office be administered.
 "I object," thundered Republican Leader William Knowland.
 Knowland insisted on waiting until Wisconsin's Republican governor found it convenient to send Proxmire's election certificate.
 This triggered a 30-minute shouting match between the two leaders.
 Knowland prevailed and the ceremony was scheduled for the following day at 10 a.m

 Strom Thurmond, nearing the end of his soon-to-be 24-hour-and-18-minute filibuster, yielded for the oath-taking after getting an agreement that he would not lose his right to the floor.
 This allowed Senator Proxmire to cast his first vote—for the Civil Rights Act.
-The act went to the White House for Eisenhower's signature; the Senate went home for a four-month break; and Senator Proxmire went on to a distinguished 32-year Senate career.
+His final vote proved equally dramatic.
+On October 18, 1988, at the end of a distinguished 32-year Senate career, Proxmire cast his 10,252nd consecutive roll-call vote--a record that still stands today.